 1 batch 5-ingredient meatballs

 4 32-oz jars of homemade bone broth

 That's 2 weeks of breakfast (egg muffins + smoothie bags), snacks (boobie balls + morning glory muffins) and 12 dinners with minimal prep required (sometimes we made rice or pasta to go along with) and leftovers for lunches.
 Combine that with the meals we received from friends and family, and takeout here and there and we had nearly two months where we didn't even have to think about dinner!

 I made enough meals to last us weeks- and it didn't really seem like any extra effort, at all.
 I could have made more, I'm sure- but as you can see above, our tiny apartment fridge was pretty full!
 Having quick meals on hand, ready to defrost and heat, truly is the best advantage you can give yourself for that early postpartum time.

 So how did I create nearly a month's worth of meals without much effort (and how can you do it if you don't have the same time frame I did)?
-Check in on Wednesday for the details and my exact schedule for freezer prepping before baby!
+Here's my exact schedule for how I got it done!